pallets/click/docs/arguments.rst

 Arguments are:

-*   Are positional in nature.
+*   Positional by nature.
-*   Similar to a limited version of :ref:`options <options>` that can take an arbitrary number of inputs
+*   Similar to a limited version of :ref:`options <options>` that can take an arbitrary number of inputs.
 *   :ref:`Documented manually <documenting-arguments>`.

 Useful and often used kwargs are: